-Following every wet-cleaning procedure, the float chamber of the carburetor should be drained in order to remove any water that may have penetrated into it.
-Water in the float chamber leads to engine malfunction.
+Following every wet cleaning procedure, the float chamber of the carburetor should be drained in order to remove any water that may have penetrated into it.
+Water in the float chamber causes malfunction.

-Make sure you do this while the engine is cold.
-Close the fuel tap, and place a cloth under the carburetor, which is capable of absorbing the leaking fuel.
-Unscrew the plug 8, and clean it with compressed air.
-Then, mount plug together with gasket, open fuel tap, and check float chamber for leaks.
+Perform this task on a cold engine.
+Close the fuel tap and place a cloth underneath the carburetor, which is able to absorb any escaping fuel.
+Unscrew the plug 0 and clean it with compressed air.
+Check the O-ring and reinstall the plug.
+Open the fuel tap and check the float chamber for leaks.